c038644/OpenClassrooms/P2/Readme.md

-Project 2 contains some basic statistical and graphing working with pandas, numpy and seaborn libraries
+Project 2 contains some basic statistical and graphing work with pandas, numpy and seaborn libraries